-If you have just a minor passion in that topic, that’s even better.
+If you have just a minor passion for that topic, that’s even better.
 It’s not necessary, but it certainly helps.

 I’ll be covering how to find a niche and whether or not you should build a brand vs. a personal brand in later lessons.
 But for now, don’t worry about whether you’re creating a micro-niche or an “authority” website.

 Just remember that the goal is to find a niche that you can actually compete in from an SEO perspective.
 More on this later.

 Before we go any further I want to establish some expectations about building niche websites.

 The first thing you need to understand is that:

 What You Do Today Won’t Produce Results Tomorrow

 …But it will produce results over the next few months and years.
 Building niche websites is a long-term game.

 You will not get rich overnight using this monetization model, but there is a compound effect.
 Once your SEO picks up steam, the income will slowly grow.
 Then you’ll know how the whole system works.
 This allows you to use your skills and build niche-site-after-niche-site.

 Or you can just continue to build and reinvest into your existing site.